joysmith/cpp-by-sourab-shukla-sir/24 type conversion - primitive to class type.md

+### Types of conversion

+1. primitive type to primitive type
+1. primitive type to class type (using constructor)
+1. class type to primitive type (using casting operator)
+1. class type to class type (using constructor or casting operator)

 ### Primitive type to class type conversion

 - int, char, float, double are primitive type
 - class type is any class you define
 - data type means category of data

+primitive types conversion
 <img src="notes/automatic conversion.png" width="400">

 <img src="notes/primitive type to class type.png" width="400">